NicholasBHubbard/Yabsm/README.md

      always required.
 **** host
      The hostname of a server for a remote backup.
 The value can be any hostname that works with =ssh=.
+Note that the =ssh= connection will be established as the root user.
 This setting is only required if =remote=yes=.
 **** backup_dir
      The directory to place the backup snapshots.
 The value is taken literally